 JENNY LEA WYFFELS

 Jenny Lea is a Certified Professional Dog Trainer through the Certification Council of Professional Dog Trainers - or CCPDT.
-Jenny specializes in working with dogs who exhibit fear, anxiety, reactivity, aggression or atypical behaviors.
+Jenny specializes in working with Law Enforcement as well as treating dogs who exhibit fear, anxiety, reactivity, aggression or atypical behaviors.
 Jenny is an active member of the International Association of Animal Behavior Consultants - IAABC (as well as many other organizations.)
-Jenny's passion in this field has provided with her with over a decade of experience.
-Among other specialties Jenny is passionate for cooperative care/enrichment based courses (for both human and companion) with unwavering commitment to bringing you the most up to date and innovative training methods available.
+Jenny's passion in this field has provided her with well over a decade of experience.
+Among other specialties Jenny is passionate for cooperative care/enrichment-based courses (for both human and companion) with unwavering commitment to bringing you the most up to date and innovative training methods available.

 As a behavior consultant Jenny's goal is to alleviate the challenges our animals face by giving them (and you) the tools required to feel confident and secure through training coupled with careful and precise environmental management.